Marloxo/Tower-Defense-Game/Documentation/Guide.md

 Then Create `Bullet` Script which
 - Start with `Seek()` Method that will define the target from `Turret` Script
-- Then `Update()` Method which start by checking if there is a defined target
+- Then `Update()` Method which starts by checking if there is a defined target
 - `if` So, create **Vector3** `dir` between *bullet firePoint* *(which is in turret script)* and the target Prefab
 - Then calculate `distanceThisFrame` which produce the distance of bullet in this frame